halleywallet/halleyPaySDK/README.md

 Our website: https://halleywallet.ir

-Here you can use the Halley's SDK for your awsome platform.
+Here you can learn how to use Halley's SDK on your awesome platform.
-With HalleyPaySDK you can easily bring cardless payments solutions to your platforms or startups.
-It my be useful for you to know that Halley is the first and only system in Iran that brings the cardless payments solution for the people of Iran.
+With HalleyPaySDK you can easily bring cardless payment solutions to your platforms or startups.
+It may be useful for you to know that Halley is the first and only system in Iran that brings a cardless payment solution.
-Currently, Halley hold more than 500K POS in Iran which support cardless payments.
+Currently, Halley holds more than 500K POS in Iran which supports cardless payments.
 So if you want to bring new technologies to your platform, Our support team will be happy to assist you.